jasonpeace/ginkgo/README.md

 - Celery/Redis for the task runner
 - Postgres for the DB

-To run the code, pull the repo locally and run docker-compose build; docker-compose up.
+To run the code, pull the repo locally.
+Rename ".env.dev.sample" to ".env.dev".
+Replace the dummy values inside.
+These are environment vars used by the django settings file.
+Its configued in the docker-compose file.
+Then run "docker-compose build; docker-compose up".

 #### Workflow
 Upon loading the homepage at 127.0.0.1 or whatever IP the deployed code is runing on, the user will be taken to the home page.